-Pentagon Idles Program To Recover Korean War Remains As The North Goes Silent
+Pentagon Idles Program To Recover Troops' Remains As North Korea Goes Silent

 The Pentagon has suspended efforts to recover the remains of thousands of service members who died in the Korean War over a lack of communication with North Korea.
 President Trump and North Korea's Kim Jong Un agreed on the effort during a summit in Singapore a year ago.
 But U.S. military officials say their North Korean peers went silent after a second summit, in Vietnam, failed in February.